 There are also four School Resource Officers assigned to district schools, including one at Fond du Lac High School and one at each middle school.
 Each school year, the School Resource Officers, along with the detective at the High School, handle approximately 6,000 requests for service.
 These requests include investigations of criminal and misdemeanor acts, staff assists, counseling sessions and parent meetings.

-The Fond du Lac Police Department Records Bureau is coordinated by Captain Mat Mueller.
+The Fond du Lac Police Department Records Division is coordinated by Captain Aaron Goldstein.

 - Copies of Reportable State Accident Reports

 - Copies of Fond du Lac Police Reports